codebard/patron-button-and-widgets-by-codebard/readme.txt

 More features are planned as they become available in Patreon API.

-You can upgrade to Patron Plugin Pro and enable powerful content-locking options to serve Patron only content from your own website!
+You can upgrade to Patron Plugin Pro, add the Patron Content Manager addon and enable powerful content-locking options to serve Patron only content from your own website!
 Patron Plugin Pro will also allow you to put your patrons directly to patron pipeline instead of your profile.
 Check it out below:

 https://codebard.com/patron-plugin-pro